BOB logo

 ETH

-BOB is an optimistic rollup that serves as an application layer for Bitcoin.
-They have launched as a rollup on top of Ethereum, with plans to derive more security from Bitcoin miners, and full nodes, over time.
-Its relation to Bitcoin, currently, is similar to that of a sidechain as it is an alternative consensus protocol with a two-way peg(s) between it and the Bitcoin mainchain.
+BOB is a rollup that serves as an application layer for bitcoin.
+They have launched as a rollup on top of Ethereum, with plans to derive more security from bitcoin over time.

 CUSTODY